soos-io/soos-sca-jenkins/README.md

 ## Setup

+Need to install the next dependencies on jenkins server:

+*   python3
+*   python3-pip
+*   curl

 The python script needs some parameters to operate that you have to set before running the pipeline.

 | Parameters | Default | Description |